chris-mignon/BMI-Tracker-/Practices.md

 >- How to parse the JSON results from your API query.
 >- How to implement an AsyncTaskLoader that preserves data on configuration changes.
 >- How to update your UI using the loader callbacks
+>- Use the Google APIs Explorer to learn about the Books API.
+>- Create the "Who Wrote It?" app, which queries the Books API using a worker thread and displays the result in the UI.
+>- Modify the "Who Wrote it?" app to use an AsyncTaskLoader instead of an AsyncTask.